-The Franklin Hotel’s grand opening in 1903 was regal and modern, with the unheard features of phones, running water, radiant heat and electricity in each room.
+The Franklin Hotel’s grand opening in 1903 was regal and modern, with the unheard features of phones, running water, radiant heat, and electricity in each room.
 The architecture was Greek Revival style at the astounding price tag of $100,000.
-Today, the historic hotel still retains its intricate Victorian styling from the lobby to the veranda above and the white columned entrance.
+Today, this Deadwood historic hotel still retains its intricate Victorian styling from the lobby to the veranda above and the white-columned entrance.

 Enter into the lobby, and I can only imagine how decadent this must’ve seemed for the first-time hotel guests.
 High ornate ceilings and Victorian vintage furnishings are the highlight of the lobby.
 To the left is the Silverado casino, a bit distracting, yet still the era of times past echoes through the walls.
 Yes, it’s an aged hotel, and yes, the lingering smells of must and cigars still linger, but that’s what history is about.

 The 81-room hotel features several suites, and we were lucky enough to snag the room overlooking Main Street.
 Again, the furnishings continued with Victorian era, with a queen bed and a sofa in front of the huge window.
 Late at night, we did hear some party-goers enjoying the verandah directly below on the 2nd floor, but we were so tired from our drive that we hardly noticed.

 Black Hills Hotel Amenities